 ![]() Name: Cuirass of the Falling Star | Class: TitanSlot: Chest | Source: Lost SectorsRequires: Beyond Light | Exotic Perk: Greatly increases your Thundercrash impact damage.
 Gain an overshield that lasts longer the farther you travel before striking a target. |

-- Aspects: Knockout and Touch of Thunder.
+- Aspects: Knockout and Consecration

 - Stats: Resilience 🡒 Discipline → Intellect.